 Although a CR can be provisioned in any manner that is feasible or expected based on the context, a CR MUST be provided to the PII Principal in a human-readable format either on screen or delivered to the PII Principal, or both.
 A JSON encoded CR MAY also be delivered to the PII Principal.

 We note that in some use cases, the PII Controller may primarily depend upon a proprietary consent management system that may display a receipt on demand.
-So long as the presentation UI contains the information set out in this standard, it will be deemed to be a human-readable consent receipt.
+So long as the presentation UI contains the information set out in this standard, it will be deemed to be a human-readable Consent Receipt.

 NOTE: Issues such as language translation, localization, human-readable layout and formatting, and delivery mechanisms are out-of-scope for this document.